Güshi Khan: After unification

 The new political system renewed the old concept of chö-yön (patron and priest relationship) which had roots back to the relation between the Sakya lamas and the Mongol great khans during the Yuan dynasty.
-While Dalai Lama was the highest figure in spiritual authority, the Khoshut ruler maintained control over the armed forces; however, he did not significantly interfere in the affairs of Central Tibet.
+While the Dalai Lama was the highest figure in spiritual authority, the Khoshut ruler maintained control over the armed forces; however, he did not significantly interfere in the affairs of Central Tibet.
 He tended to spend the summers in the pastureland of Dam by the Tengri-nor Lake, some 80 miles to the north of Lhasa which he visited in wintertime.
 The bulk of the semi-nomadic Khoshots stayed with their herds around the Tsongön Lake (Qinghai Lake).
 Sonam Rapten acted as regent (desi) and was formally appointed by the Khoshut king.
 Shortly after unification, a conflict broke out with Bhutan, recently unified under the Tibetan lama Ngawang Namgyal.
 Güshi Khan and the regent sent several hundred Mongol and Tibetan troops into Bhutan in 1644.
 However, the Mongol warriors were unused to the climate and the expedition suffered a major defeat.
 This broke some of the Mongol reputation for invincibility.
 A peace was concluded in 1646 but was soon violated.
 Fresh fighting in the following year led to another defeat for the Dalai Lama state.

 Gushi Khan died in January 1655, leaving ten sons: